temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 <!--SNIPEND-->

-In the above code, the `WorkflowHandle.query` method is used to request the `billingPeriodNumber` and `totalChargedAmount` from the running Workflow Execution.
+In the code, the `WorkflowHandle.query` method is used to request the `billingPeriodNumber` and `totalChargedAmount` from the running Workflow Execution.
 The results are then printed to the console, providing insight into the Workflow's current state or final details without affecting its ongoing processes.

 ## Conclusion